-Consequently, love of God and neighbor make it possible to predicate, analogously, eudaimonia of virtuous activities in this life—even though none of them can fully satisfy our heart and minds .
-For as we each know—or will eventually discover, no human being can fully satisfy the yearning of the heart.
-And no God can be fully understood through discursive reasoning and contemplation.
-These inadequacies would leave us in torment and despair, if it were the case that the primary form of eudaimonia in this life, namely, an eudaimonic union with God, required perfect knowledge.
-But since it is rather the case that the union of love does not require perfect knowledge, the love of God makes possible the eudaimonic contemplation of God.
+The joy that love brings to eudaimonia, moreover, makes it possible to predicate, analogously, eudaimonia of virtuous activities in this life—even though none of them can fully satisfy our heart and minds .
+For as we each know—or will eventually discover, in this life, no human being however virtuous can fully satisfy the yearning of the heart.
+And no God can be fully understood through His effects, no matter how thorough the contemplation.
+These inadequacies would leave us in torment and despair, if it were the case that the primary form of eudaimonia in this life, namely, the eudaimonic union with God, required perfect knowledge.
+But since love also unites, without presupposing perfect knowledge, it is the love of God that enables the contemplation of God to be experienced as somewhat eudaimonic in this life, rather than as an ache that only intensifies as increased contemplation of God increases the desire to know Him as He really is.

-Furthermore, since love is not handicapped by imperfect knowledge, it is possible to love God even when it is impossible for one to follow a complex discussion of his existence and attributes.
+Furthermore, since love is not handicapped by imperfect knowledge, it is possible to love God even when it is impossible for one to follow a complex discussion of His existence and attributes.
 The limitations of reason are not also those of the will and love.
-The love of God only requires knowing His relationship to oneself as the ultimate cause of all that is.
+The love of God only requires knowing that the ultimate cause of being and goodness is the living God.
 This causal knowledge need not be attained through philosophical argument; for instance, it can be given by seeing the goodness and beauty of nature as God’s gift.
 For this reason, the Akans say, “none can show God to a child.”

 It is thus possible to know and love God even when philosophical argument is beyond one’s ability.
 For instance, Dr. Oliver Sacks described the case of a patient, Jimmy, whose alcoholism had destroyed his ability to know that he was no longer nineteen years old living in 1945.
-Although Jimmy could not remember anything for more than a few seconds, he was able to spiritually concentrate and pray during Mass.
+Although Jimmy could not remember anything for more than a few moments, he was able to spiritually concentrate and pray during Mass.
 Dr. Sacks also described the case of a woman, Rebecca, who “fully understood [and loved] the Orthodox service,” without also being able to use a key to open a door or to figure out that she was “jamming a hand or a foot into the wrong glove or shoe.”
 In these cases, religious belief compensated for a lack of philosophical ability and enabled God to be contemplated.
-Hence, it is not the case that the inability to deliberate or to grasp complex arguments precludes the ability to lovingly contemplate God.
-Consequently, since those suffering from certain cases of mental incapacitation can still contemplate God, they are capable of an eudaimonic activity.
+Hence, it is not the case that the inability to deliberate or to grasp complex arguments precludes loving and contemplating God.
+Consequently, those suffering from certain cases of mental incapacitation who can still know and love God are capable of eudaimonic activity.
 And the argument from suffering fails yet again.